Sparshith/1wcprojectdemo/content/project/africaictrightghana.md

 service when it does not deliver on its professed plan of operations.

-## AXIOM’S SUGGESTIONS FOR FUTURE PROJECTS
+## AFRICA ICT RIGHT’S SUGGESTIONS FOR FUTURE PROJECTS
 **Stable funding is required to maintain programmatic interventions in the long term --** Demand is huge, but the resources are limited.
 Adoption can be a hurdle, but projects greatly benefit from stable